Rijul-Negi/IBM-Cloud-Digital-Financial-Literacy-AI/README.md

 *This Ai is layered over IBM Granite.*

+*This has been created during the 4 week Internship period*

 ## Features
 *1. Friendly Guidance – Chat-based guidance for understanding Financial fraud, usage of UPI and understanding Finance.*